nka30/invoice/README.md

 # Invoice Web Application

-Web application using Flask and PostgreSQL to store customer, item and invoice information.
+Web application using Flask and PostgreSQL to store and retrieve customer, item and invoice information using Open.ai gpt-4o model

 ### Prerequisites